 Since I started to follow those directions my life has become much better.
 For example, when I was going through some difficult times it teaches me not to complain and not to give up, but just keep going and better times will come.
 I become vegan because of the rule of “non-violence” which says not to hurt yourself or any living being, not only with the action but with the thoughts as well, which made me love myself more and be more careful and loving to others.
 I used to shop a lot and accumulate many things and in that way trying to fill some holes and insecurity’s in me, which lead me to be more and more unhappy, but by learning Aparigraha, I decided to stop accumulating stuff and the ones I have it’s already enough.

 Here are some Asanas that help you to improve your mental health, clear your thoughts and focus on what matters:

 1.Balasana or Child’s pose

-- It helps cure constipation, promotes digestive processes and most importantly, stimulates nervous system and helps reenergize your body
+- It helps cure constipation, promotes digestive processes, and most importantly, stimulates the nervous system, and helps reenergize your body

 - Get down on your knees and keep your spine erect